 The 2004 wine is ruby color in the glass.
 The bouquet is elegant and shows more red fruit aromas than dark fruit including raspberry and red currant.
 The aromas also hint of rose petal and graphite.
 The entry is lean with a medium to full bodied palate.
 This is a balanced wine throughout with a nice touch of tartness – including plum and cranberry.
 There are slightly spicy notes of oak as well as a smokiness towards the finish.
 Dusty tannins complete this clean and pleasing finish.
 The Tedeschi Vineyard has great natural acidity which helps make this an excellent food wine.
 Today, it is somewhat rare to have a Napa Cabernet Sauvignon under 14% alcohol and this wine is at 13.5%

-This is about as boutique a winery that you can find in Napa with their total production hovering around 2000 cases each year.
+This is a boutique winery; their total production hovers around 2000 cases each year.
 As production has increased they have entered their wines into various competitions – taking several Best of Class and Best of Show medals.

 At the time of our most recent update, they do not currently distribute outside of Northern California however they will ship to a variety of states.
-You can often find their wine locally at Dean & Deluca in St. Helena, Cal Mart in Calistoga.
+You can often find their wine locally at Dean & Deluca in St. Helena and Cal Mart in Calistoga.

-A visit is often a very unique opportunity to taste with the owner and winemaker or one of his sons at his small winery (although note they do have two employees also conducting tastings and tours).
+A visit is often a very unique opportunity to taste with the owner and winemaker or one of his sons (although note they do have two employees also conducting tastings and tours).
 A stop for a tasting is like going back in time in Napa – “old Napa” if you will.
-You enter on a gravel driveway through rows of grapes; weather permitting, your tasting will be outside either on the table next to the winery building or on picnic tables (they built themselves) next to the vineyard.
+The winery is located in a residential neighborhood; you enter on a gravel driveway through rows of grapes.
+Weather permitting, your tasting will be outside either on the table next to the winery building or on picnic tables (they built themselves) next to the vineyard.

 Short educational tours are often given while you stand among the vines.
 If you visit after verasion but before harvest (the turning of color in the grapes from green to red) you may learn how to use a refractometer to measure the sugar level of the grapes.